Glossary of Home Theater Terminology

 DSP - Digital Signal Processing.
 An electronic circuit for the enhancement of signals after conversion from analog.

 DSS - Digital Satellite System.
 A subscriber satellite broadcast service similar to cable television.
 Network and premium television signals are beamed from geosynchronous satellites to personal receiver dish antennas.

 DTS - Digital Theater Systems.
 A surround sound technology directly competing with the Dolby surround standards.
 Products include DTS-ES and DTS:NEO6.
 For more information, see our article on surround sound.

 DTV - Digital Television.
 The generic overall term for the digital video broadcast (ATSC) adopted to replace the old analog standard (NTSC).
 It consists of 18 different formats, all of which must be supported by new digital ready televisions.
 For more information, see our article on HD Television.

 D-VCR or D-VHS - Digital VCR.
 Similar to standard VHS VCRs except that they have the capability to record and playback HDTV.

+DVD - Digital Versatile (or Video) Disc.
+A 5-inch diameter optical disc used for the recording of movies, music, software and data.
 The term is also sometimes used to refer to the DVD player.